snowplow/snowplow/1-trackers/no-js-tracker/README.md

 Also see [this introductory blog post] [intro-blog-post].
 A hosted version of the wizard can be found [on the SnowPlow Analytics website] [hosted-wizard].

+## Copyright and license

+The No-JS Tracker is copyright 2012 SnowPlow Analytics Ltd.

+Licensed under the [Apache License, Version 2.0] [license] (the "License");
+you may not use this software except in compliance with the License.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

 [wizard]: https://github.com/snowplow/snowplow/blob/master/1-trackers/no-js-tracker/html/no-js-embed-code-generator.html
 [js-wizard]: https://github.com/snowplow/snowplow/blob/master/1-trackers/no-js-tracker/js/no-js-tracker.js
 [intro-blog-post]: http://snowplowanalytics.com/blog/2013/01/29/introducing-the-no-js-tracker/